SplatMesh: Interactive 3D Segmentation and Editing Using Mesh-Based Gaussian Splatting: Methodology

 In our proposed single-view-based 3D editing approach, we first utilize a 3D segmentation method to create a mask for vertices that are subject to deformation and vertices that are intended to remain static.
 Next, we employ a mesh deformation algorithm, such as ARAP (As-Rigid-As-Possible), to transform the shape of the 3D mesh.
 Finally, the 3D neural mesh is used to construct the 3D appearance information.

 \paragraph{Texture Painting.} In addition to 3D geometry deformation, we introduce texture painting operations for 3D editing.
-This allows users to draw directly on a selected frame $I_r^e$ from the provided frames ${I_1, I_2, ..., I_N}$.
+This allows users to draw directly on a selected frame $\bm{I}_r^e$ from the provided frames ${\bm{I}_1, \bm{I}_2, ..., \bm{I}_N}$.
 Instead of modifying the UV mapping, our approach, called \method, offers a more intuitive way to perform texture painting.

-To begin the texture painting process, we start with the edited frame $I_r^e$.
-First, we segment the edited region $\mathbf{m}_e$ by comparing $I_r^e$ with the corresponding original frame $I_r$.
+To begin the texture painting process, we start with the edited frame $\bm{I}_u^e$.
+First, we segment the edited region $\bm{m}_e$ by comparing $\bm{I}_u^e$ with the corresponding original frame $\bm{I}_u$.
 This segmentation helps identify the specific area that has been modified.

-Next, we compute the feature $\mathcal{F}_a$ of $I_r^e$, capturing the appearance information of the edited frame.
-We then back-project the 2D mask $\mathbf{m}_e$ into 3D vertices, resulting in the vertex mask $\mathcal{V}_m$.
-This vertex mask indicates which vertices of the neural mesh $\overline{M}^e$ are affected by the edited region.

-Using the vertex mask $\mathcal{V}_m$, we modify the appearance feature of the neural mesh $\overline{M}^e$ for the masked-out vertices.
+We then back-project the 2D mask $\bm{m}_e$ into 3D vertices, resulting in the vertex mask $\mathcal{M}$.
+This vertex mask indicates which vertices of the colored mesh $\overline{\bm{M}}$ are affected by the edited region.
+Using the vertex mask $\mathcal{M}$, we modify the colored information of the mesh $\overline{\bm{M}}$ for the masked-out vertices.
 This ensures that the texture changes applied to the edited region are reflected in the 3D representation.

-Finally, based on the edited mesh $\overline{M}^e$, we fine-tune our appearance network for several minutes.
-This step helps refine the network to better capture the appearance changes introduced through the texture painting process.
+Finally, based on the edited mesh $\overline{\bm{M}}^e$, we fine-tune our 3D gaussian.
 By incorporating texture painting operations into our approach, we provide users with the ability to directly manipulate and enhance the visual details of 3D objects.
 This expands the range of editing possibilities and offers a more intuitive and natural way to modify textures without the need for complex UV mapping adjustments.